Click on the icon above to see our Parents’ introduction booklet for baptism

 If you are reading this, perhaps you have just had a new baby arrive.
 If so, congratulations!

 The Sacrament of Baptism finds its root in the command of Jesus to “go and make disciples of all nations, baptising in the name of the Father, the Son and the Holy Spirit.”
 Baptism is the “gateway” Sacrament by which the new life of grace is given to the person being baptised.
-Baptism washes away the stain of Original Sin (and actual sin for those who are adults); it claims us for Christ and makes us a temple of the Holy Spirit.
+Baptism claims us for Christ and makes us a temple of the Holy Spirit.
 Baptism is the Sacrament which makes us truly a member of the Church and opens for us the way to grow in holiness.

 What to do if you would like your child to be baptised

-It is important that you are in the parish of St Bernadette’s.
+Finally, it is also important that you are in the parish of St Bernadette’s.
 If not, then there needs to be a good reason why your child is baptised here and not in your home parish.